Ammonium acetate

 Ammonium acetate, also known as spirit of Mindererus in aqueous solution, is a chemical compound with the formula NH4CH3CO2.
 It is a white, hygroscopic solid and can be derived from the reaction of ammonia and acetic acid.
 It is available commercially.

+History

+The synonym Spirit of Mindererus is named after R. Minderer, a physician from Augsburg.

 Uses

 It is the main precursor to acetamide: